 But you cant go far without hearing how making music is the smallest part of making music these days (!?!)
 So we are also chomping hard on the bit that is online promotion.
 VOID were never able to hold on to the notoriety we generated after the release of Posthuman, or even the second album, and in the age of social media dominance we all but disappeared from view, so we are working flat out now to raise our profile on the internet.
 That's what you gotta do.
 If you cant beat em join em.

-2.Recently you have released a new album, how would you describe the musical sound that is presented on the recording and also how does it differ from the stuff you have released in the past?
+2.In year you had released a new ep, how would you describe the musical sound that is presented on the recording and also how does it differ from the stuff you have released in the past?

-5.What is the meaning and inspiration behind the name 'Sacrilegious Rite'?
+5.What is the meaning and inspiration behind the name 'Void'?

 6.What are some of the best shows that the band has played over the years and also how would you describe your stage performance?

 We wear costumes and masks these days to help break out of our normal personalities and to show the audience we are not afraid to dive beyond the realms of decency, sense and convention.
 That said, the show I enjoyed most recently was a small local gig with Body Harvest, Skullthrone and Sufferer.
 We had absolutely no expectations for this show.
 We just wanted to have fun and since it was Hallowe’en we inverted normal procedure and played in our normal street clothes.
 Clearly 80% of the crowd had no idea what was going on with our music, but they totally went for it, they invaded the stage and we shared a thrill.
 Sometimes you catch people at just the right moment, unawares, they are in need of a spasm, an unanticipated involuntary shock.

 7.Do you have any touring or show plans for the future?